-The annual juvenile passage estimate of wild and hatchery Spring Chinook at Prosser Dam tends to increase with average annual river flow for the outmigration period, but this relationship was significant only for Upper Yakima hatchery smolts.
-The results further showed that daily estimated outmigrating smolts increased when flow pulses occurred, whether due to natural runoff or reservoir releases made to facilitate outmigration.
+The yearly estimate of juvenile passage for both wild and hatchery Spring Chinook at Prosser Dam typically shows an upward trend in correlation with the average annual river flow during the outmigration period.
+However, this correlation was statistically significant only for Upper YKFP Project Year 2022 M&E Annual Report, Appendix C, Prosser Spring Chinook smolt passage

+Yakima hatchery smolts.
+Additionally, the findings indicate that daily estimates of outmigrating smolts experienced an increase when flow pulses occurred, whether they resulted from natural runoff or deliberate reservoir releases aimed at facilitating outmigration.